travigd/documentation/http-api/3.0.0/stream-metadata.md

 ---
-layout: docs
-title: "HTTP API: Stream Metadata"
+title: "Stream Metadata"
+section: "HTTP API"
+version: 3.0.0
 ---

 Every stream in the Event Store has metadata associated with it.
 Internally,